Tamil diaspora: Other countries

 Bahrain is home for over 7000 Tamils mostly professionals and workers.
 Kuwait is also home for a substantial number of Tamils who are recent migrants.

 Europe

 Scandinavia

 The first Tamil immigrant to Norway, Anthony Rajendram from Gurunagar, came to Norway in 1956.
 The majority of the early immigrants had contacts to Rajendram, and came as immigrant worker.
 Most had their origins in a few villages on the edge of Jaffna town such as Gurunagar, Ariyalai and Navanthurai.
 This first group was a starting point for future immigration to Norway.

-Norway has about 10,000 - 13,000 Tamils most of whom are Sri Lankan refugees.
+Norway has about 10,000(2000) - 13,000(before 2010s)Tamils most of whom are Sri Lankan refugees.
 The city of Bergen is the home for about 400 Tamil families and it has become the centre for Tamil gatherings.
 Around 7,000 Tamils also live in the capital Oslo.
 Sweden has a Tamil population of about 2,000 and is of recent origin.